 These are essential in establishing the expectations of your sessions with students.
 It should be one of the first things you discuss with students.
 Furthermore, having them displayed on the wall in front of my desk is critical in helping me to remember to go over the confidentiality rules with students.

 Download the signs shown above here: Confidentiality Signs

 Finally, interruptions are a big part of a school counselor’s day.
 Clipboards are my walking desktop.
+I especially love the ones with a dry erase surface!
 I can keep business cards and flyers in one for impromptu school tours.
 Another one has a to-do list for those times when somebody stops me in the hall to ask for assistance with a student.

 I’d love to know your school counseling office must-haves.
 Please comment with your ideas!

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click the link and purchase the item, we will receive a small commission.

 Subscribe to Our Email List